tedmoore/schelp2/docs/Classes/Dictionary.md

 d.asPairs;
 ```

-Note that, unlike [#-getPairs](#-getpairs), asPairs will return an empty Array with an empty Dictionary.
+Note that, unlike [getPairs](#getpairs), asPairs will return an empty Array with an empty Dictionary.
 ```supercollider
 d = Dictionary.new;
 d.asPairs;